Stanley J. Roszkowski U.S. Courthouse

 The Great Lakes Region's most recent newly constructed building, the Stanley J. Roszkowski U.S. Courthouse, was officially opened and dedicated on Oct.
 29, 2011, in the central business district of Rockford, Illinois.
 The building is named for Judge Stanley Julian Roszkowski [nongovernment site], who served the U.S. District Court from 1977-98.

 Public Hours: 7:30 a.m.- 5:30 p.m.
 Monday through Friday (except federal holidays)

-For building information or service calls, use contact at top right.
+For building information or service calls, see contact elsewhere on this page.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 All visitors must undergo security screening and present a valid identity card before gaining access to the building.
 The main east entrance is handicapped accessible.